sandromikautadze/optical-diffusion/data/README.md

 It contains **camera poses for approximately 10 million frames** from **80,000 video clips**, sourced from **10,000 YouTube videos**.

+For memory reasons, the raw data and the processed data are not pushed to the repo.

-The functions used to extract the data, and process the Plücker embeddings, is in `src/data.py`.
-The actual extraction and processing part is in the `data_processing.ipynb` file.
+For those interested in reproducing our data, the functions used to extract the data, and process the Plücker embeddings, are in `src/data.py`.
+The extraction and processing part is in the `data_processing.ipynb` file.